Table of Contents Show

 For many homebuyers across the country, the coronavirus pandemic has come as a great shock to their plans.
 Among many other things, it has hugely affected the home buying process.
 Anyone who was about to close on a home may be fearful about proceeding.
 Anyone who was about to enter the market may now be feeling uncertain if they should.
 Such fears are understandable.
 But the fact is the real estate industry is no stranger to crises, even one as unique as this.
-Deals in NYC are still moving ahead.
+Deals in New York City are still moving ahead.
 New buyers continue to enter the market, viruses, or no virus.
 But the face of the business has undoubtedly been changed.
 New ways of doing business are now the norm, and an entire industry left to adopt radical changes.

 To help prepare, this guide will answer your most pressing questions about buying a home and guide you through the process of doing so in the age of coronavirus.